mdxtoc/qtpi/docs/qtpi_description.md

   * *in*: ^*string*

 It reads a single line of input as a string.
-Writing to it is a run-time error, because I don't know how to typecheck read-only channels.
+Writing to it is a run-time error, because I don't know how to typecheck receive-only channels.

 There are functions which print out strings and *qstates*.
 But it's inelegant to use them in a process.
 So there are output channels.